Form 8854

 Covered Expatriate

-If you are a U.S. Citizen or Long-Term Resident, you must file Form 8854 BUT that does not mean you be deemed a covered expatriate and therefore subject to the Exit Tax.
+If you are a U.S. Citizen or Long-Term Resident, you must file Form 8854 BUT that does not mean you will be deemed a covered expatriate and therefore subject to the Exit Tax.
+In other words, you may have to file Form 8854 but may not be considered a covered expatriate.

 Three Tests to Determine if you are a Covered Expatriate